Civilian employees seek leave donations

 Fort Drum Dining Facility Schedule

-Fort Drum dining facilities will observe the following meal schedule:
+Fort Drum dining facilities will observe the following schedule for take-out meals only:

 * 1st Brigade Combat Team (B/L/D/GNG)